Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 The linear structure of $M_{a,k}(V,W)$ is inherited "point-wise" from the vector space structure of $W$ (\cf with the internal hom-functor in remark \ref{rem:Vectpdvs}).
 When $W=V$ we will lighten the notation omitting the second entry. \end{notation}

-\begin{remark}[Universal property of multilinear maps] Recall that the tensor product $\otimes$ of graded vector spaces is completely characterized by the following universal property: \begin{itemize} \item given three graded vector space $V,W,Z$, for any homogeneous bilinear map $\varphi : V \times W \to Z$ in degree $k$, there exists an unique homogeneous map $\hat{\varphi}: V \otimes W \to Z$, with same degree, such that the following diagram commutes in the category of graded vector spaces
+\begin{remark}[Universal property of multilinear maps] Recall that the tensor product $\otimes$ of graded vector spaces is completely characterized by the following universal property: \begin{itemize} \item given three graded vector space $V,W,Z$, for any homogeneous bilinear map $\varphi : V \times W \to Z$ in degree $k$, there exists an unique homogeneous linear map $\hat{\varphi}: V \otimes W \to Z$, with same degree, such that the following diagram commutes

 \end{itemize} Accordingly, for any graded vector spaces $V,W$, and for any $n\geq 0$ and $k \in \ZZ$, one has that

 We will usually treat this isomorphism as an identification.
 Hence we will be free to understand elements of $M_{n,k}(V,W)$, \ie $n$-ary functions $V\times\dots \times V \to W[k]$ with the extra property of being separately linear in each entry, as graded homogeneous map from $V^{\otimes n}$ to $W$.
 Homogeneous linear maps from $V^{\otimes n}$ to $W$ will be said \emph{of arity $n$}, and we will often denote the image of a multilinear map $\mu_n$ on $x_1\otimes\dots\otimes x_n$ as $\mu_n(x_1,\dots,x_n)$, separating the input elements by commas and omitting the symbol $\otimes$.
 In particular we have $M_{a,k}(V)\subseteq V[k]\otimes(V^{\otimes a})^\ast$, the equality holds when $dim(V)<\infty$. \end{remark}